goml/gobrain/README.md

 In the example folder there are runnable examples with persistence of the trained network on file.

+In example/02 the network is saved on file and in example/03 the network is loaded from file.

+To run the example cd in the folder and run

+	go run main.go

 ## Recurrent Neural Network

 This library implements Elman's Simple Recurrent Network.